imns1ght/gtest/README.md

 ## Compiling

-Assuming you have installed [CMake](https://cmake.org) and [GTest](https://github.com/google/googletest), we can follow these steps:
+Assuming you have installed [CMake](https://cmake.org), [GTest](https://github.com/google/googletest) and Git, we can follow these steps:

-1. Create a new directory in which the compilation output will be stored (including the executable).
+1. Download the project and moves into the root directory
     ```
+    git clone https://github.com/imns1ght/gtest && cd gtest/
+    ```

+2. Create a new directory in which the compilation output will be stored (including the executable).
+    ```
     mkdir build
     ```

-2. Moves into the directory created in the step above.
+3. Moves into the directory created in the step above.
     ```
     cd build
     ```

-3. Create the Makefile based on the script found in `CMakeLists.txt`, one level up.
+4. Create the Makefile based on the script found in `CMakeLists.txt`, one level up.
     ```
     cmake -G "Unix Makefiles" .. .
     ```

-4. Start the compiling process
+5. Start the compiling process
     ```
     cmake --build .
     ```

-5. Copies the library to the `lib` directory.
+6. Copies the library to the `lib` directory.
     ```
     make install
     ```

-6. Create a symlink (shortcut) from the `run_tests`.
+7. Create a symlink (shortcut) from the `run_tests`.
 Anyway, it's optional.
     ```
     cd .. && ln -sf build/run_tests .
     ```